hassanireza/codeEditor/README.md

 <td width="50%" valign="top">

 ### 📁 Real Folder Explorer
-Open an entire project directory and navigate it in a familiar VS Code–style tree.
+Open an entire project directory and navigate it in a familiar VS Code-style tree.
 Directories expand lazily, `node_modules` and `.git` are hidden by default, and the tree refreshes when files change on disk.

 </td>
 <td width="50%" valign="top">

 ### 🗂️ Multi-Tab Workflow
 Work across multiple files simultaneously.
 Each tab carries its own independent undo/redo history.
-Unsaved changes surface as a dot indicator — you'll never accidentally close a dirty file.
+Unsaved changes surface as a dot indicator - you'll never accidentally close a dirty file.

 </td>
 </tr>
 <tr>
 <td width="50%" valign="top">

-### 💾 True Save — Back to Disk
+### 💾 True Save - Back to Disk
 `Ctrl+S` writes directly back to the original file on your file system (no download prompt, no copy-paste). **Save As** and single-file **Open** are also supported with full handle management.

 </td>